cosmosssssss/IMGD-5100_FinalProject/README.md

 By opening the link I send and then scanning the "Hiro" marker, people could see my AR project with their phone or computer.
 After the first show, I changed playing background music to playing video.
 It turns out people prefer video playback, which seems more intuitive.
 And for more fun, I tried to add more animation and explore the particle effects.
 # Project Link
 https://colossal-profuse-behavior.glitch.me
 Try my project by showing a "Hiro" marker in front of the camera.
+(I think try it in person is better than watching the video ^ ^)